Irish Wheaten Bread

 In the North of Ireland, brown soda bread is commonly known as Wheaten bread.

 ‘Soda’ bread is bread made with sodium bicarbonate (baking soda or bicarbonate of soda) as the leavening agent.
-In Ireland, soda bread may be made with white or whole wheat flour, depending on where you are.
+In Ireland, we make soda bread with white or whole wheat flour, depending on where you are.

 What to serve with your soda bread

-If you ever visit Ireland you will find that homemade brown soda bread is often served up with a full Irish breakfast (an Irish fry) or as an accompaniment to a fish chowder in the pubs and B&B’s.
+If you ever visit Ireland and travel the Wild Atlantic Way, you will find that homemade brown soda bread is ubiquitous.
+Irish bread is often served up with a full Irish breakfast (an Irish fry) or as an accompaniment to a fish chowder in the pubs and B&B’s.
 It may also be served together with smoked salmon, which still gets caught and smoked locally.

-It is also ubiquitous in the supermarkets so we tend to buy it now rather than make it ourself.
+It is also everywhere in the supermarkets so we tend to buy it now rather than make it ourselves.
 Most of the local supermarkets in Ireland have their own soda bread available, often locally made.

 My local Tesco’s has ‘Sheila’s’ bread, which we love.
 This bread is stored frozen and defrosted before putting on the shelves, to prevent wastage, and you can do the same with these loaves.